01 of 08

 Starting a new knitting project is always exciting.
 Be sure to gather all your materials ahead of time.
 For most projects, you'll need a pattern, a sufficient amount of yarn, appropriate sized needles, and scissors.
 It's helpful to read through the entire pattern once or twice to fully understand all the steps before you begin.Continue to 2 of 8 below.

 02 of 08

 Preparing to Cast On

 Casting on is the technique for starting new stitches and is essential in starting any knitting.
-There are a number of cast on techniques that all vary in look, style, and the final result.
-The German twisted cast on is a stretchy cast on method.
+There are several cast-on techniques that all vary in look, style, and the final result.
+The German twisted cast on is a stretchy cast-on method.

 The tail end should be facing front, wrapped around your thumb, while the ball end is looped over your index finger.
 Hold the needle in your right hand.Continue to 3 of 8 below.

 Starting the Stitch

 To begin forming the stitch in German twisted cast on, simply place the needle behind both strands of the yarn around your thumb.

 This is different from the long-tail method, in which you would just put the needle behind the front thread.Continue to 4 of 8 below.

 04 of 08